-Two (2) parts: a prejudged report and a presentation.
+Overview: Two (2) parts: a prejudged report and a presentation.
 Competitors must complete both parts for award eligibility.
-The Business Plan shall not have been in operation for a period exceeding the previous year or evaluate ongoing business ventures.

 Skills: This event recognizes FBLA members who demonstrate an understanding and mastery of the process required to develop and implement a new business venture.
 The business venture must be currently viable and realistic and must not have been in operation for a period exceeding twelve months before the NLC.

 Elgibility: No more than one (1) team member may have competed in this event at a prior NLC or have competed more than two (2) years at the national level.
 A participant may compete as an individual their first year.
 If competing a second year, the participant must be part of a team.

 State: Each local chapter may submit one (1) entry.

 National: The top four (4) places at the state competition will represent California at the National Leadership Conference.
 NOTE: Some SLC top-10 competitors will become eligible for the national conference as a result of drops.
 Make sure you get early approval from your parents to attend the National Conference so you will be in a position to say "yes" to your adviser if you are "bumped up".